-5. Using a Function Generator
+5. Using a function generator

-The Function Generator on most lab benches is the Tektronix AFG 3021 25MHz/ 250Ms/s Function / Arbitrary Waveform Generator.
+The Function Generator on most lab benches is the HP 33120A 15 MHz Function / Arbitrary Waveform Generator.
 This instrument can provide one signal output to the circuit under test (OUTPUT connector at the lower right corner of the front panel) and a synchronizing output to the oscilloscope (SYNC output immediately above the OUTPUT connector).
 On most lab benches, the SYNC output is already connected to the oscilloscope EXT TRIG (EXTernal TRIGger input).